 Everyone knows you’ll be asked questions by college admissions officers, but have you considered what you’ll be asking them?
 Here are the best questions to ask college admissions officers!

-It’s vital to prepare answers for all these questions and more.
+It’s vital to prepare answers to all these interview questions and more.
 But you can’t forget that answering questions is only half the battle!
 The other crucial part is deciding what questions to ask college admissions officers.

 Obviously, you want to put your best foot forward when applying for college.
 That’s why covering a breadth of topics in your questions is such a great idea!
 It shows off the facets of your personality and lets the admissions committee know you’re interested.